nickmckenney/Building-a-JSON-API/readme.md

 ### Asking For Help

+On Friday, you'll meet with your instructors for a brief amount of time to discuss your project and its scope.
+Then starting Monday, you'll have a 30 minute one-on-one project support with your squad-leader.

+The instructors will be offering support each day during Open Office Hours, 11:30-12:30 in classroom 5.

+Students will be limited to `5 minutes` at a time with one-on-one instructor support during Office hours.
+We are doing this to ensure we can support ALL students during a session as well as giving you an opportunity to try working through your problem.
+You may have additional time with instructors during a session after an attempt to solve your problem :)

+Other than that, we will be providing continuous support via GitHub, on the issues section of this repo.
+This is to mirror  "in-the-wild" practices; often devs will interact via GitHub issues, with each other or with DevOps/Senior Devs, and particularly in remote work settings.

+When you submit an issue please include the following: a screenshot or code snippet, a precise and specific description of your issue, what error you got, etc. Also be able to duplicate the error for demonstrative purposes [Check here for details on this process](https://github.com/ga-dc/wdi10/blob/master/asking-for-help.md#during-project-weeks).

-**Please utilize Github issues** to get help from Instructors, as with Project 1.
+**Please utilize Github issues** to get help from Instructors, this will always be monitored by potentially 6 instructors.
 For more information look here:

 https://github.com/ga-dc/wdi10/blob/master/asking-for-help.md#during-project-weeks

 **Please utilize Slack** to get help from your classmates, who will be more readily-available than the instructors.

-The instructors will be offering support each day during Open Office Hours.
-This will occur for one hour once per day.

-Students will be limited to `5 minutes` at a time with one-on-one instructor support during Office hours.
-We are doing this to ensure we can support ALL students during a session as well as giving you an opportunity to try working through your problem.
-You may have additional time with instructors during a session after an attempt to solve your problem :)